metio/terraform-provider-k8s/docs/data-sources/couchbase_com_couchbase_backup_v2_manifest.md

 - `backoff_limit` (Number) Number of times a backup job should try to execute.
 Once it hits the BackoffLimit it will not run until the next scheduled job.
 - `backup_retention` (String) Number of hours to hold backups for, everything older will be deleted.
 More info: https://golang.org/pkg/time/#ParseDuration
 - `data` (Attributes) Data allows control over what key-value/document data is included in the backup.
 By default, all data is included.
 Modifications to this field will only take effect on the next full backup. (see [below for nested schema](#nestedatt--spec--data))
+- `default_recovery_method` (String) DefaultRecoveryMethod specifies how cbbackupmgr should recover from broken backup/restore attempts.
 - `ephemeral_volume` (Boolean) EphemeralVolume sets backup to use an ephemeral volume instead of a persistent volume.
 This is used when backing up to a remote cloud provider, where a persistent volume is not needed.
 - `failed_jobs_history_limit` (Number) Amount of failed jobs to keep.
 - `full` (Attributes) Full is the schedule on when to take full backups.
 Used in Full/Incremental and FullOnly backup strategies. (see [below for nested schema](#nestedatt--spec--full))